SebastianDominguezC/just-in-time/README.md

-# Entanlgement aided transpilation of star qubit problems
+# Entanglement aided transpilation of star qubit problems

 Star qubit problems:
 Those problems that have a qubit who has many control operations onto other qubits.
 It is the "star" of the show!